 * In one episode, Potter's horse Sophie goes missing.
 Potter is understandably angry, until he learns that the guy who stole her was an old Korean cavalry officer who just wanted one last ride before dying.
 Potter gives Sophie to him as a gift, at which the man tears up and bows to Potter in respect.
 He dies the next morning, but his granddaughter says that it was the happiest he had been for a long time.

 * In "O.R.", Hawkeye operates on a wounded Ethiopian soldier.
 Awhile after the patient wakes up, Klinger brings him to Hawkeye on a stretcher and says the Ethiopian wants to say something to the doctor.
 He says a few words in his native language while smiling widely and Klinger says he thinks the patient is thanking Hawkeye.
 As he's about to be taken to Post-Op, he grabs Hawkeye's hand and kisses it.
 Hawkeye says to Henry, "That's got to be the nicest fee I ever got."

-* It was cut from the cable release, but a scene between Charles and Col. Potter is actually rather sweet.
+* It's cut from syndication, but a scene between Charles and Colonel Potter is actually rather sweet.
 Both of them have come down with the mumps, which can result in a loss of fertility in adults.
 Charles is freaking out over not being able to father a child, and is practically in tears.
 Potter talks him down.

 -->'''Charles''': The thought that Charles Winchester the Third could be Charles Winchester ''the last'' ...